ZeroBrowser/Headless-Scraping-Sample/README.md

 ## ⛏ Build

 Before you start make sure you have a browserWSEndpoint.
-You can either go to 0Browser and get one for free or you can always use Puppeteer or other methods to spin-up one yourself.
+You can either go to 0Browser and get one for free or create your own  using Puppeteer (others).
+For more information head out to "Get Started " page here : https://www.0browser.com/docs/index.html

 Update browserWSEndpoint in puppeteerHelper.ts to your new websocket url.